rdpoor/mu/README.md

 * Create F(t)Stream and test file.
 * setSource() and related should check for compatible frameRate(), channelCount()
 * setSource() and related should check for circular loops.
+* Write a generalized graph traversal method for inspect and loop detection.
 * Think about mono to stereo (and stereo to mono) stream elements: pan.
 * Think about automatic conversion from mono to stereo -- what happens when you connect a mono source to a stereo stream object?
 Should that